 - 8 GB built-in microSD card and wider compatibility

 - Large and smooth active area to support your creative strokes

 - Can show some scratches after prolonged use

 2. Wacom One

-Affordable Display Tablet for Beginners: This tablet is great for artists who want to draw directly on-screen, but don’t want to spend on professional-level features.
+Affordable Display Tablet for Beginners: This tablet is great for artists who want to draw directly on-screen but don’t want to spend on professional-level features.
 It is perfect to be used as an extended display for writing, making it really useful.
 It is suitable for note-taking & scribbling, so students and doodlers will love it too.
-This device is thin, light, and comes with excellent pen quality, that allows you to add a twist to your visual thinking or improve your overall digital expression.
+This device is thin, light, and has excellent pen quality that allows you to add a twist to your visual thinking or improve your overall digital expression.

-- The pen feels and looks right; works without batteries
+- The pen feels and looks right; it works without batteries

 - Matte anti-glare film on the display screen